Compare two cars

 Safety

-Both vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the SAAB being a slightly better choice apparently.
+A starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the SAAB being a slightly better choice apparently.
 That aside, let's consider some other aspects which affect safety.
-Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, but it doesn't do much to help us decide between the two.
-On the other hand, taking kerb weight as an important factor into account, 9-3 offers a marginal difference of 3% more metal.
+Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, still it doesn't help us solve our dilemma, does it?
+On the other hand, when it comes to weight, a factor that most people underestimate, 9-3 offers a marginal difference of 3% more metal.

 Reliability